Our philosophy

 You have needed a tracheostomy during your admission to hospital.
 Your medical team will be able to explain why you need a tracheostomy as part of your treatment plan.
 The tracheostomy tube may be temporary and could be removed before you are discharged.
 However, your individual needs may need a long term or even permanent tube and you may continue to need your tracheostomy after you have left the hospital.

-We are a nursing service dedicated to all patients within Addenbrooke’s Hospital and the Cambridge area, who have a tracheostomy.
-We have a responsibility to adults, children and premature babies:
+We are a nursing service dedicated to all adult patients within Addenbrooke’s Hospital and the Cambridge area, who have a tracheostomy.
+We predominantly visit patients whilst they are in-patients at Cambridge University Hospital, however we also run an out-patient clinical and where appropriate will visit Cambridge patients in their own home or care setting.

-We are able to provide support to patients, their families and carers.
+We can provide support to patients, their families and carers.
+This includes:

-• Working with the wider tracheostomy team (Medical staff, physiotherapists and speech and language therapists) in order to deliver the most appropriate treatment plan for you.
+- Working with the wider tracheostomy team (medical staff, physiotherapists and speech and language therapists) to deliver the most appropriate treatment plan for you.

-• Ensuring you have the most suitable tracheostomy tube and accessories for your individual requirements.
+- Ensuring you to have the most suitable tracheostomy tube and accessories for your individual requirements.

-• Training and educating you with the skills you will need to manage your tracheostomy independently.
+- Training and educating you, your family and carers with the skills needed to manage your tracheostomy independently.

 How to contact us